 September.
 Very warm: until 1999, the third warmest of the century (15.2C CET).
 There was a heatwave a the start of the month, with some severe thunderstorms.
 It was 31C on the 1st in the south, and 26C even at Selkirk.
 Some thunder that night.
 The next day, the 2nd, nearly made 90F: almost 32.0C at Gatwick on the 2nd (31.6C).
 The heatwave was followed by some notable thunderstorms during the night of the 2nd, particularly in the north.
 There were 66 mm of rain at Manchester, with heavy hail, and several hours of thunder, with lightning six times a minute at the peak just before dawn on the 3rd.
 45 mm of rain fell in 60 minutes.
 11 mm of rain in 10 minutes at Litton (North Yorks.).
 Obviously, there was some serious flooding.
 The thunderstorms continued on the 3rd and 4th, with more of the action further south.
 Violent storms in east Kent early on the 4th, with a power failure in Margate.
 Flooding to three feet depth in the streets of Poole.
 The Isle of Wight had 94 mm of rain during the night at Sandown.
 The thunderstorms moved off to the continent on the 6th.
 Later in the month, the remnants of Hurricane Betsy and Debbie arrived; the latter brought severe gales, with winds in excess of 100 mph, to Ireland and to western and northern parts of Scotland as it moved north on the 16-17th.
 It caused widespread damage and unfortunately 18 deaths.
 The warm tropical air though led to a temperature of 27 ºC at Cromer (Norfolk).
 The month was then settled from the 20th to 27th, but with more rain at the end.

 October.
 A wet month.
 Exceptionally wet in North Wales, where 179 mm was recorded.
+It was the wettest October since 1939 in Norwich.
 It was a sunny month, particularly in the Midlands.
 It was warm (21C) in the east on the 10th.
 There was a severe gale on the 23-24th, with gusts in excess of 90 mph, affecting the NW.

 November.
 Slightly cooler than normal; dry, and quite sunny.
 The month had an unsettled beginning.
 18C was recorded in Exeter on the 1st, but there were snow flurries in the southeast on the 4th.
 Fog at night became a problem from the 5th until the 9th.
 It was then very wet in the south around the 10th.
 The first half of the month was quite cold, with mostly NE winds until midmonth.
 After a settled spell there was more rain.